 Table of Contents

 On this page, Statbel, the Belgian statistical office, collects the results of various statistics.
 These are frequently requested figures related to the spread of the coronavirus (COVID-19) in Belgium.
 We regularly publish here new analyses and specific figures on the employment, population and economy.
 Do you have more questions?
 Contact us via email@example.com.

-During the week from 19 to 25 October included (week 43), the business courts pronounced 119 bankruptcies, resulting in a total of 250 job losses.
+During the week from 11 to 17 January included (week 2), the business courts pronounced 119 bankruptcies, resulting in a total of 250 job losses.

 >> More news

 >> Opendata: Number of deaths per day, sex, district and age (2009-2020)

 Belgian salaries with a focus on essential occupations during the Covid-19 crisis

 In 2018, a full-time employee in the private sector earned a gross average salary of 3,627 euros per month, according to the latest figures of Statbel, the Belgian statistical office.
 The median, i.e. the amount for which 50 % of employees earn less and 50 % of employees earn more, is 3,361 euros gross per month.

 In Belgium, there are in 2020 47,808 doctors, 152,067 nurses and 109,534 assistant nurses who are living in Belgium, are active and have the right to provide their services on the Belgian territory.